 Jan 31

 Directed and shot by David Hambridge and edited by Andrew Harrison Brown with intimacy and care, KIFARU tells the story of the last male Northern White Rhino in the world, named Sudan, and his caretakers, Jojo and Jacob, who live in Kenya.
-I came onto this project towards the end as a Consulting Editor, offering some challenging feedback about characterization, theme, and throughline.
+I came onto this project towards the end as a consulting editor.
 I am so happy to see the team's hard work, dedication, and persistence earn recognition and accolades.
 Huge congrats to team Kifaru for winning both the Grand Jury Prize and the Audience Award at Slamdance.
 Look for this doc on the festival circuit in 2019!

 2